PARENT RESOURCES

 As your student begins to get settled into their academic courses and schedule it is natural for apprehension to take hold.
 Studying for the first round of exams or turning in their first paper may not always yield the results they were hoping for or that they are used to getting in high school.
 This is normal, but the earlier your student can identify the additional steps they need to take to succeed the better they’ll be.
 Rockford University faculty and staff are always willing to work with your student to help them succeed academically, but your student must seek out the assistance and follow through on their recommendations.
 Here are some signs to watch for:

-• Graduate school exams and job searches can sneak up on students.
-It is best for them to take advantage of the programs and services offered by our Career Services Office and in internships through their program of study
+Graduate school exams and job searches can sneak up on students.
+It is best for them to take advantage of the programs and services offered by our Office of Career Development.

 Conversation Starters:

-• How do you feel about the courses you are currently taking?
-What’s coming up that you’re excited about?
+- How do you feel about the courses you are currently taking?

 Mid-Term Exams